microsoft/vstest-docs/docs/extensions/datacollector-migration.md

 9. Data Request.
 10. Custom Notification.

-These events are not supported in TestPlatform and hence, these are deprecated.
+These events are no longer supported in TestPlatform and hence, these have been removed from DataCollection infra as well.

 ## DataCollector RunSettings
 DataCollector RunSettings are highly compatible in all the versions of TestPlatform and old settings should continue to work with TestPlatform.
 For more info on runsettings, refer [Configure DataCollectorss](https://github.com/Microsoft/vstest-docs/blob/master/docs/analyze.md#configure-datacollectors)